chrisallenlane/wit-cms/README.md

 Page and post urls will be generated based off of the filename of the corresponding markdown file.
-For example, the source markdown for a "Hello World" blog post should be saved to `<app root>/posts/hello-world.md`, and it's URL would be `/blog/post/hello-world`.
+For example, the source markdown for a "Hello World" blog post should be saved to `<app root>/posts/hello-world.md`, and its URL would be `/blog/post/hello-world`.